It4innovations/hyperqueue/docs/deployment/allocation.md

 ### Dry-run command
-To test whether PBS/Slurm will accept the submit parameters that you provide to the auto allocator without creating an allocation queue, you can use the `dry-run` command.
-It accepts the same parameters as `hq alloc add`, which it will use to immediately submit an allocation and print any encountered errors.
+To test whether PBS/Slurm will accept the submit parameters that you provide to the auto allocator without creating an allocation queue, you can use the [`hq alloc dry-run`](cli:hq.alloc.dry-run) command.
+It accepts the same parameters as [`hq alloc add`](cli:hq.alloc.add.pbs), which it will use to immediately submit an allocation and print any encountered errors.

 ```bash